M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 OrgName:        Cloudflare, Inc.
 ...
 ```
-From the lines above, we can see that this IP adress is possesed by the CloudFlare, which means that CDN is present, and all our requests are being routed throught that CDN.
+From the information above, we can see that this IP address is owned by Cloudflare.
+This indicates that all our requests are routed through the CDN.

-Now, there are many methods that we can potentially retirieve real IP adress of that server.

-The most effective that can an attacker do is looking for misconfigurations.
+There are various methods available to potentially retrieve the real IP address of the server.
+The most effective one is looking for misconfigurations;
 The application may inadvertently leak its server IP through various channels: exposed services on specific ports, custom HTTP headers, outdated DNS records, and numerous other avenues.

 ## SSL-ceritifcates
 SSL certificates provide another valuable avenue for discovering a server's origin IP address.
 When a server hosts an SSL certificate, various details about the certificate, including its public key, can be used to trace back to the original server, even when the server is behind a CDN.
 Tools like Censys and CRT.sh can help a lot with certificate analysys.

-We will use Censys for the purpose of checking the certificate.
+We will use Censys to verify the certificate associated with a domain.
-At the `https://search.censys.io/` we present with nice and consise window:
+At `https://search.censys.io/` we are presented with a clean and concise interface:
 *censys window*

-After typing in our domain, we got a lot of response:
+After entering our domain, we receive numerous responses:
 *search-in-censys*

-Let's examine the first IP adress that we got:
+Let's examine the first IP address in the results:
 *val-info*
-We can see a lot of valuable information, and in the `Forward DNS` and `Names` lines we see the domains and names retrespectivly.
-This gives us an idea about who owns this IP address, and as we can see, that this is indeed IP of our target:
+This provides us with a wealth of valuable information.
+In the `Forward DNS` and `Names` sections, we see the associated domains and names, respectively.
+This helps us identify the owner of the IP address.
+As we can see, this IP address belongs to our target:
 ```
 Forward DNS: elm-frontend.enji.ai, dev.enji.ai, airflow.enji.ai ...
 ```